iltommi/qdb-documentation/source/api/c.rst

 It is an error to detach a non-existing tag.

-To retrieve the entries matching a tag, there are two possibilities.
+To retrieve the entries matching a tag, there are two possibilities: fetch everything at once or iterate on the entries.

 If you think the number of returned entries will be reasonable (e.g. easily fits in RAM), you can use :func:`qdb_get_tagged`: